core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 # Publish and Subscribe {#pubsub}

-The overview of the publish-subscribe mechanism over CoAP is as follows: a publisher publishes to a topic by submitting the data in a PUT request to a "topic-data" resource and subscribers subscribe to a topic by submitting a GET request with Observe option set to 0 (register) to a "topic-data" resource.
+The overview of the publish-subscribe mechanism over CoAP is as follows: a publisher publishes to a topic by submitting the data in a PUT request to a topic-data resource and subscribers subscribe to a topic by submitting a GET request with Observe option set to 0 (register) to a topic-data resource.
 When resource state changes, subscribers observing the resource {{RFC7641}} at that time will receive a notification.

-A "topic-data" resource does not exist until some initial data has been published to it.
-Before initial data publication, a GET request to the "topic-data" resource URI results in a 4.04 (Not Found) response.
+A topic-data resource does not exist until some initial data has been published to it.
+Before initial data publication, a GET request to the topic-data resource URI results in a 4.04 (Not Found) response.
 If such a "half created" topic is undesired, the creator of the topic can simply immediately publish some initial placeholder data to make the topic "fully created" (see {{topic-lifecycle}}).

 URIs for topic resources are broker-generated (see {{topic-create}}).
-There is no necessary URI pattern dependence between the URI where the "topic-data" exists and the URI of the topic resource.
+There is no necessary URI pattern dependence between the URI where the topic-data resource exists and the URI of the topic resource.

 ## Topic Lifecycle {#topic-lifecycle}

 When a topic is newly created, it is first placed by the broker into the HALF CREATED state (see {{fig-life}}).
 In this state, a client can read and update the configuration of the topic and delete the topic.
-A publisher can publish to the "topic-data" resource.
-However, a subscriber cannot yet subscribe to the "topic-data" resource nor read the latest data.
+A publisher can publish to the topic-data resource.
+However, a subscriber cannot yet subscribe to the topic-data resource nor read the latest data.

 ~~~~ aasvg
                 HALF                          FULLY